piouson/kubernetes-bootcamp/README.md

 </details>

 <details>
-<summary>Ubuntu users</summary>
+<summary>Debian users</summary>
 <br />

-Install Docker Engine on Ubuntu.
+Install Docker Engine on any Debian-based OS like Ubuntu or Raspberry Pi.
 This is also an alternative for Windows users running WSL2.

 > if using Windows/WSL2, be sure to [disable Docker Desktop integration with WSL2 Ubuntu](https://docs.microsoft.com/en-us/windows/wsl/media/docker-dashboard.png)